GEORGIA FUTURE PROBLEM SOLVING PROGRAM, INC

 Future Problem Solving Program International (FPSPI) was founded in 1974 by creativity pioneer, Dr. E. Paul Torrance, at the University of Georgia.
 FPSPI promotes a six-step problem solving process and encourages students to develop a vision of the future.

-GA FPSP sponsors four different academic competitions for students in grades 4 through 12 during the school year.
-In Global Issues Problem Solving (GIPS), students study a given topic such as Terraforming or Sleep Patterns and apply the six-step problem solving process to a future scenario about the topic.
-In Scenario Writing and Scenario Performance, students develop their own future story about the topic.
-In Community Problem Solving (CmPS), students apply the six-step process to a real problem in their own community.
-Two other components, Novice and Action-based Problem Solving, are similar to Global Issues Problem Solving but are non-competitive.
+GA FPS sponsors four different academic competitions for students in grades 4 through 12 during the school year.
+In Global Issues, students study a given topic such as Terraforming or Sleep Patterns and apply the six-step problem solving process to a future scenario about the topic.
+In Creative Writing and Storytelling students develop their own future story (written or oral) about the topic.
+In Community Projects, students apply the six-step process to a real problem in their own community.

 The FPS Six-Step Problem Solving Process: